AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/Editor.md

 invisible until its `fullContent` property's `text` is set.
 Creates point text, so the node's width will automatically adjust to accommodate whatever text is set.

+Note: the registration point of this text node is not guaranteed to be at the top-left of the bounding box of its insertion parent.
+Recommend using `setPositionInParent` over `translation` to set the position.

 ---

 ### loadBitmapImage()